 - A CRM forecast is a forecast that is entered into CRM systems.

-- We cover what is rarely covered about the CRM forecast.
+- We cover what is rarely covered in the CRM forecast.

-Understanding the CRM forecast and how it used is one of the most important questions around sales forecasting.
+Understanding the CRM forecast and its use is one of the most important questions around sales forecasting.

 What is a CRM Forecast?